 The forward-looking statements are based on the current expectations of the management of PCT and are inherently subject to uncertainties and changes in circumstances and their potential effects and speak only as of the date of this Quarterly Report on Form 10-Q. There can be no assurance that future developments will be those that have been anticipated.
 These forward-looking statements involve a number of risks, uncertainties or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described in the section of PCT's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report on Form 10-K") entitled "Risk Factors," those discussed and identified in public filings made with the U.S. Securities and Exchange Commission (the "SEC") by PCT and the following:
+These risks and uncertainties include, but are not limited to, those factors described in the section of PCT's Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report on Form 10-K") entitled "Risk Factors," those discussed and identified in other public filings made with the U.S. Securities and Exchange Commission (the "SEC") by PCT and the following:

-· PCT's ability to obtain funding for its operations and future growth and to continue as a going concern;

-• PCT's ability to meet, and to continue to meet, applicable regulatory requirements for the use of PCT's UPR resin (as defined below) in food grade applications (including in the United States, Europe and other future international locations);

-• PCT's ability to comply on an ongoing basis with the numerous regulatory requirements applicable to the UPR resin and PCT's facilities (including in the United States, Europe and other future international locations);

-• Expectations and changes regarding PCT's strategies and future financial performance, including its future business plans, expansion plans or objectives, prospective performance and opportunities and competitors, revenues, products and services, pricing, operating expenses, market trends, liquidity, cash flows and uses of cash, capital expenditures, and PCT's ability to invest in growth initiatives;

-• PCT's ability to complete and commission its first commercial-scale recycling facility in Lawrence County, Ohio (the "Ironton Facility") in a timely and costeffective manner;

-• PureCycle's ability to complete the necessary funding with respect to, and complete the construction of, (i) its first U.S. multi-line facility, located in Augusta, Georgia (the "Augusta Facility"); (ii) its first commercial-scale European plant located in Antwerp, Belgium and (iii) its first commercial-scale Asian plant located in Ulsan, South Korea, in a timely and cost-effective manner;

-- PCT's ability to sort and process polypropylene plastic waste at its plastic waste prep ("Feed PreP") facilities; - PCT's ability to maintain exclusivity under the Procter & Gamble Company ("P&G") license (as described below); - the implementation, market acceptance and success of PCT's business model and growth strategy; - · the success or profitability of PCT's offtake arrangements; - · the ability to source feedstock with a high polypropylene content at a reasonable cost;
+- · PCT's ability to obtain funding for its operations and future growth and to continue as a going concern; - PCT's ability to meet, and to continue to meet, applicable regulatory requirements for the use of PCT's UPR resin (as defined below) in food grade applications (including in the United States, Europe, Asia and other future international locations); - PCT's ability to comply on an ongoing basis with the numerous regulatory requirements applicable to the UPR resin and PCT's facilities (including in the United States, Europe, Asia and other future international locations); - Expectations and changes regarding PCT's strategies and future financial performance, including its future business plans, expansion plans or objectives, prospective performance and opportunities and competitors, revenues, products and services, pricing, operating expenses, market trends, liquidity, cash flows and uses of cash, capital expenditures, and PCT's ability to invest in growth initiatives; - The ability of PCT's first commercial-scale recycling facility in Lawrence County, Ohio (the "Ironton Facility") to be appropriately certified by Leidos (as defined below), following certain performance and other tests, and commence full-scale commercial operations in a timely and cost-effective manner; - PureCycle's ability to complete the necessary funding with respect to, and complete the construction of, (i) its first U.S. multi-line facility, located in Augusta, Georgia (the "Augusta Facility"); (ii) its first commercial-scale European plant located in Antwerp, Belgium and (iii) its first commercial-scale Asian plant located in Ulsan, South Korea, in a timely and cost-effective manner; - PCT's ability to sort and process polypropylene plastic waste at its plastic waste prep ("Feed PreP") facilities; - · PCT's ability to maintain exclusivity under the Procter & Gamble Company ("P&G") license (as described below); - the implementation, market acceptance and success of PCT's business model and growth strategy; - the success or profitability of PCT's offtake arrangements; - · the ability to source feedstock with a high polypropylene content at a reasonable cost;

-PureCycle Technologies, Inc. PART I - FINANCIAL INFORMATION - CONTINUED
+PART I - FINANCIAL INFORMATION - CONTINUED